cmfcmf/OpenWeatherMap-PHP-API/README.md

 ======================
 An php api to parse weather data from [OpenWeatherMap.org](http://www.OpenWeatherMap.org).
 This api tries to normalise and abstract the data and remove inconsistencies.

-If you are looking for a [Zikula](http://www.zikula.org) implementation, you may want to take a look at [cmfcmf/Weather](https://github.com/cmfcmf/Weather)
+If you are looking for an implementation for the [CMS Zikula](http://www.zikula.org), you may want to take a look at [cmfcmf/Weather](https://github.com/cmfcmf/Weather).

+**Notice:** This api is not made by OpenWeatherMap, nor their offical php api.

 License
 =======